jcxxz/Team-Profile-Generator/README.md

 - this project was for module 10 OOP and the goal of this project was to create a profile team generator with node js.
 I was able to write up the tests and get everything to pass, but I was unable to complete everything required for the project

+-I was able to write the different roles and get them each to pass multiple tests as well as making sure that 'jest' and 'inquirer' worked correctly within the parameters of this project.
+I was just unable to make it generate the html and turn it into a dynamic application.

 ## USER-STORY

 AS A manager